 The heating cable is simply installed within the flexible tile adhesive layer or thin latex levelling screed.
 It is then connected to an electrical supply via the digital thermostat, which regulates the temperature of the floor.
 The thermostat has its own built-in 7 day timer so the system can be programmed to suit your own individual requirements and lifestyle.

 The installation itself is a straightforward DIY job.
 Nonetheless we always recommend that the electrical connections are carried out by a qualified electrician in accordance with current wiring regulations.

 All our systems use the latest design heating cable with an earth screen and a double insulation layer.

 The cable also contains a built-in return, meaning that you only have to connect it to the mains from one end.

 With these design features we are able to offer a Lifetime Guarantee.

 The main advantages of our under tile heating systems are:</strong

 In order to cater for all requirements and room sizes, we supply a wide range of kit sizes.
-Selecting the system is in may cases a matter of personal choice, but in general where the system is being installed in a bathroom or small kitchen with fixed objects to work around (such as showers, WC’s or kitchen units), most people find the cable kit an advantage.
+Selecting the system is a matter of personal choice.
+In general where the system is being installed in a bathroom or small kitchen with fixed objects to work around (such as showers, WC’s or kitchen units), most people find the cable kit an advantage.